-- g.
-Relating to the possession, substitution, or release of security, which includes: - Requiring the depository to execute a new bond or pledge additional securities for the deposit of municipal funds; - 2) Substituting one security for another; - 3) Releasing securities pledged by a depository in excess of the amount required by Chapter 105, Texas Local Government Code; - 4) The time period in which such addition, substitution, or release of security by a depository may occur; and - 5) Any other matters relating to the possession, substitution, or release of security the municipality considers necessary for its protection. - 2.
+- d.
+Pay all transfers properly payable as directed by a designated officer54 - Provide and maintain security at an amount not less than the amount of the deposit of public funds, increased by the amount of any accrued interest, and reduced to the extent that the United States or an instrumentality of the United States insures the deposit 55 - f.
+Account for the municipal funds as required by law56 - g.
+Relating to the possession, substitution, or release of security, which includes: - Requiring the depository to execute a new bond or pledge additional securities for the deposit of municipal funds;57 - 2) Substituting one security for another; - 3) Releasing securities pledged by a depository in excess of the amount required by Chapter 105, Texas Local Government Code; - 4) The time period in which such addition, substitution, or release of security by a depository may occur; and - Any other matters relating to the possession, substitution, or release of security the municipality considers necessary for its protection.58 - 2.
 Selection of new depository.
-If the depository fails for any reason to comply with these requirements, then the city council may select a new depository using the same procedures as before. - 3.
+If the depository fails for any reason to comply with these requirements, then the city council may select a new depository using the same procedures as before.59 - 3.
 Venue.
-By statute, any suit relating to a depository services contract must be tried in the county where the city hall of the municipality is located.
-Therefore, be sure to include this language in the venue provision of the depository services contract.
+By statute, any suit relating to a depository services contract must be tried in the county where the city hall of the municipality is located.60 Therefore, be sure to include this language in the venue provision of the depository services contract.

-G. Payment of Funds 61
+G. Payment of Funds61

-1. Generally

-- a.
-A municipality's funds may be paid out of the depository only at the direction of a designated officer. - b.
-The designated officer may draw a check on a depository only on a warrant signed by the mayor and attested by the municipal clerk, unless the city council adopts procedures as provided below. - c.
-If there is sufficient money in a fund in a depository, a warrant can be drawn on that fund by the designated officer. - d.
-In order to draw a check on any funds designated in the depository services agreement, a designated officer must adhere to all notice requirements according to the terms of the contract with the depository. - e.
-The mayor and city secretary may not draw a warrant on a special fund in a depository or under the control of the designated officer that was created to pay the bonded indebtedness of the municipality other than to pay the
+- 1. Generally - a.
+A municipality's funds may be paid out of the depository only at the direction of a designated officer.62 - b.
+The designated officer may draw a check on a depository only on a warrant signed by the mayor and attested by the municipal clerk,63 unless the city council adopts procedures as provided below. - c.
+If there is sufficient money in a fund in a depository, a warrant can be drawn on that fund by the designated officer.64

+55 Tex.
+Local Gov't Code, §105.034(a)(5); Gov't Code, ch.
+2257.022.

-&lt;sup>58 Tex.
+58 Tex.
 Local Gov't Code, §105.051(a)(2-5).

-&lt;sup>59 Tex.
-Local Gov't Code, §105.051(b).